 Mid-Century Modern furniture from Swooneditions.com.

-A. In your living room and bedroom you want soft lighting, so lots of lamps - standard lamps, wall lights or table lamps create a really cosy feel.
-Avoid harsh lighting such as strip lighting or overhead lighting.
-And definitely avoid too much clutter!
+A. In your living room and bedroom you want soft lighting.
+Use lots of lamps - standard lamps, wall lights or table lamps create a really cosy feel.
+Avoid harsh lighting such as strip lighting or overhead lighting, and definitely avoid too much clutter!
 Clutter instantly creates a sense of chaos in your room, which is not want you want when you’re trying to relax or drift off to sleep.
 That can mean mess or even too much furniture.

 As for the colour scheme, greens and blues create a sense of calm - especially more muted tones such as pastel shades, duck egg blue and ‘eau de nil’.